 You can see the READYdebit fee table in the screen shot below.
 There are a few things to note regarding their fee structure.
 First, there are three different cards you can choose from and each card works differently when it comes to the fees.
 Second, you want to consider how you plan on using the card because that can determine which is the best card for you.

+The fee chart is as of April 2015.
 In the end, READYdebit’s fees are reasonable, but as I mentioned above, not the cheapest.

 How To Apply

 You can apply for the READYdebit card by completing an online application.
 Since there are no credit requirements, the application form is pretty simple and doesn’t require much information.
 The only real criteria for obtaining a card is that you have to be at least 18 years old and a U.S. citizen.
 Your credit history is not a factor in getting approved.
-You can visit the READYdebit website if you are interested in applying for or learning more about the card.